Marriage & Couple Therapy with David and Louise

 I was initially inspired by the work of Erich Fromm.
 In his book The Art of Loving, Fromm spoke of love as an art.
 Over the years, I trained in several different approaches as a couple therapist.
 This enriched my understanding of what it is to be truly loving and deeply connected to another human being.
 My own personal experience as a husband and co-therapist with my wife Louise has given me greater insight and empathy when working with clients.

-Several years ago, I was fortunate to meet Dr. Stan Tatkin, PsyD, MFT.
+Several years ago, I was most fortunate to meet Dr. Stan Tatkin, PsyD, MFT.
 Stan opened up for me another dimension in understanding couple dynamics.
 Dr. Tatkin is the co-founder and developer of A Psychobiological Approach to Couple Therapy® (PACT).
-I am now a Level 11 PACT Therapist offering intensive couple therapy to both married and non-married couples..
+I am now a Level 2 PACT Therapist offering intensive couple therapy to both married and non-married couples..

 PACT is guided by the principle of secure-functioning relationships that thrive on mutuality, fairness, justice, and a win-win for both partners.
 It is an integration of: